bones2421/liri-node-app/README.md

-//need to add screenshots/images for proof
-//would be good to add a gif as well
-//double check this and maybe have one of the ta's check it too

 LIRI-Bot
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.